jordanwade/courses-intro-to-python/chapter1.md

 xp: 50
 skills: 2
 key: 9703b117fb

 ```

 Python is a pretty versatile language.
 For which applications can you use Python?

 `@instructions`
-- You want to do some quick calculations.
+- You want to do some quick calculations.asdf
 - For your new business, you want to develop a database-driven website.
 - Your boss asks you to clean and analyze the results of the latest satisfaction survey.
 - All of the above.